robincornett/display-featured-image-genesis/README.md

 ### Where do I set a Default Featured Image?

-Display Featured Image for Genesis has its own settings page, under the main Genesis Settings menu.
+Display Featured Image for Genesis has its own settings page, under the main Appearance menu.

 ### How do I stop the featured image action from showing on my custom post types?